isomerpages/iras-taxacademy/_who-we-are/trainers.md

 <p><strong><em>Mr Tham Sai Choy, Chairman of TA Board, welcomed the guests and delivered his opening address</em></strong>
 </p>
 </blockquote>
-<p>The event was well attended by about 100 programme advisors and trainers
-from IRAS, tax practitioners from tax advisory firms and the industries, and the academia.
-TA would like to extend our heartfelt gratitude to all programme advisors and trainers for their unwavering support and consistent delivery of quality training at TA programmes!</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/tae_1.jpg">